 I have discovered a lot of niche site ideas simply from the affiliate products I see listed on Clickbank.

 Seeing this might inspire you to create content related to this niche.
 Again, this exercise isn’t about finding an affiliate just yet, but if you find something that you think could be your core product and you could create content for it, by all means, pursue it!

 Step #3 Look at Cost Per Click Data on Google AdWords

 Head over to Google AdWords, log in, and under Tools and Analysis, choose Keyword Planner.

 NOTE: The Google Adwords area has a massive amount of features.
 There are people who dedicate their lives to mastering Google.
 Don't become overwhelmed by the array of options.
 For this exercise, you only need to concern yourself with the keyword planner.

-Ignore the boxes asking for landing page and anything other than
+Ignore the boxes asking for landing page.

 Next, click on Get Ideas, then click on Keyword Ideas and notice the suggested bid.